TimoKats/roxy/readme.md

 ```

 ### API
 The return feeds are always sorted from newest to oldest and can be filtered using optional parameters.
-For example, this request gets the 20 most recent feeds in the "gaming" category that contain the keywords "RTS" and "RPG" in XML format.
+For example, this request gets the 20 most recent posts in the "gaming" category that contain the keywords "RTS" and "RPG" (in XML format).

 ```url
 http://localhost:2113/xml?categories=gaming&keywords=rts,rpg&amount=20
 ```

-&nbsp;

 | Endpoint   |  Description                         | Parameters                               | Response |
 |------------|--------------------------------------|------------------------------------------|----------|